Skip to Content

 DAY 2: The Islands of Venice

-A woman standing in front of three colorful houses, a blue, a pink, and an orange one.
-Image inserted in a post about Northern Italy itinerary
+A woman standing in front of three colorful houses, a blue, a pink, and an orange one

 To visit these island, you can take the water bus and stroll around each island on your own, or you can opt for a (quite affordable) guided tour to learn more about their history and traditions.

-The Murano, Torcello & Burano Boat Trip with Guide provides the perfect introduction to the Venetian islands.
-You’ll get a guided tour of each island + free time to take pictures and stroll around, plus a boat transfer so you won’t have to take the (usually cramped) water bus. ➥ BOOK IT HERE
+The Burano, Torcello & Murano Boat Tour with Glassblowing provides the perfect introduction to the Venetian islands.
+You’ll get a guided tour of each island + free time to take pictures and stroll around, and enjoy a glass-blowing demonstration at the famous factory in Murano. ➥ BOOK IT HERE

-Throughout your stay, do not forget to munch on the traditional “cicchetti” or small bites in local restaurants such as Ostaria dai Zemei in the San Polo neighborhood and the Osteria al Bacareto in the San Marco neighborhood (in Venice, street addresses are a bit special and only include the neighborhood’s name and a number…but no worries, it’s easier that it sounds!).
+Throughout your stay, do not forget to munch on the traditional “Cicchetti” (small bites) in local restaurants such as Ostaria dai Zemei in the San Polo neighborhood and the Osteria al Bacareto in the San Marco neighborhood (in Venice, street addresses are a bit special and only include the neighborhood’s name and a number…but no worries, it’s easier than it sounds!).

 Days 7 to 9: The Dolomites